Kitchen Backsplash is making a big splash in home decor right now!

 Textured surfaces can cost more, but they also add a lot of charm and depth to the room.
-You can get texture from varying the angles of your tiles.
+Another way to achieve texture is by varying the application pattern of your tiles.
 Consider inexpensive subway tiles applied in a herringbone or brickwork pattern.
 Stacking tiles with all the seams lined up is a very modern look.

 Have you fallen in love with a gorgeous Italian mosaic, but your kitchen is ultra-modern?
 If you decide to go ahead with the mosaic, chances are your backsplash will feel out of place.
-It’s cheaper and easier to match your backsplash to your kitchen than it is to redecorate the kitchen to match the backsplash.
-Pick complimentary colours, materials that fit the decor, and a design that blends well with your existing kitchen for a flawless look.
+It’s far cheaper and easier to match your backsplash to your kitchen than it is to redecorate the kitchen to match the backsplash.
+Pick complementary colors, materials and design that blend with your existing kitchen to achieve a cohesive finished look.

-Are you selling your home anytime soon?
-You don’t want to put too much of ‘your’ personality into a backsplash if you’re trying to sell your home.
-Instead, keep it simple, elegant, and classy so it will appeal to a wider group of buyers.
-Neutral colours and simple shapes are pleasant–not gorgeous or striking, but nice enough to appeal to many different buyers.
+Will you be selling your home anytime soon?
+If your answer is, “Yes” or even “Maybe”, steer away from unique and unusual and stick with simple and elegant.
+Neutral colours and simple shapes are pleasant – not striking – but nice enough to appeal to many different buyers.
 Save the fancy, complicated designs for your new home and keep your ‘splash simple.

-For more great tips on improving the look of your home before you put it on the market, visit Prep’N’Sell today.Back
+For more great tips on improving your home, visit Prep’N’Sell today.Back